The Wines of Portugal (Organized by Region)

 Douro

-Port is the most famous and most copied wine from Portugal, and it grows in the Douro Valley.
-The hills along the Douro River have been worked by hand into terraced stair steps since the time of Jesus.
+Port is the most famous and copied wine from Portugal, and it grows in the Douro Valley.
+The hills along the Douro River have been worked by hand into terraced stairsteps since the time of Jesus.
 It’s so impressive that the entire region is a UNESCO world heritage site.

 Wines

 • Port: Fortified sweet wines.
-Specifically LBV Port, Tawny Port, and Vintage Port wines, which are the best and made by blending “port grapes” which include Touriga Franca, Touriga Nacional, Tinta Roriz (Tempranillo), Tinta Barroca and Tinto Cão among many others.
-Find out more about Port Wine.
+Specifically, LBV (Late Bottled Vintage) Port, Tawny Port, and Vintage Port wines, which are the best and made by blending “port grapes” which include Touriga Franca, Touriga Nacional, Tinta Roriz (Tempranillo), Tinta Barroca, and Tinto Cão among many others.
+Find out more about Port wine.

-• White Port and Pink Port: Beyond the red Port, there are also Port wines made with the rare white wine varieties in the region.
-Rosé Port is relatively new, and both of these wines are awesome to use in light-alcohol summer cocktails such as the Porto classic: White Port and Tonic
+• White and Pink Port: Beyond the red port, there are also port wines made with the rare white wine varieties in the region.
+Rosé port is relatively new, and both of these wines are awesome to use in light-alcohol summer cocktails such as the Porto classic: White Port and Tonic

 • Tinto Douro: Full-bodied red wines.
-We’ve talked about Douro Reds before, but the same red grapes of Port wine happen to make outstanding full-bodied, tannic, age-worthy red wines.
-You can find them on the cheap for around $10–$12 a bottle or, if you’re a collector, start looking into wine ratings and expect to spend about $50 for something world class.
+The same red grapes of port wine happen to make outstanding, full-bodied, tannic, age-worthy red wines.
+You can find them on the cheap for around $10–12 a bottle or, if you’re a collector, start looking into wine ratings and expect to spend about $50 for something world-class.

 • Douro Branco: Light-bodied white wines.
-Douro Branco are crisp, minerally white wines with minimal fruity flavors, subtle flinty notes and salinity, and high acidity.
-Douro white wines are a little harder to find and include the white Port varieties of Rabigato, Viosinho, Gouveio, and Folgazão (etc.)
+Douro Branco wines are crisp and minerally with minimal fruity flavors, subtle flinty notes, salinity, and high acidity.
+Douro white wines are a little harder to find and include the white port varieties of Rabigato, Viosinho, Gouveio, and Folgazão (etc.)

 Terras de Cister (Távora e Varosa)